 Drugs A - Z

-Quetiapine Fumarate Oral tablet
+Quetiapine Fumarate Oral tablet, extended release

 Generic Name: quetiapine

 What is this medicine?QUETIAPINE (kwe TYE a peen) is an antipsychotic.
 It is used to treat schizophrenia and bipolar disorder, also known as manic-depression.
+It is also used to treat major depression in combination with antidepressants.

 What should I tell my health care provider before I take this medicine?They need to know if you have any of these conditions: